 As any owner or principal of a creative agency will tell you, it’s impossible to stay under budget for every project.
 After all, the most important thing is the quality of the work as long as you remain profitable enough to stay in business.
-If you’re billing based on a fixed fee and you do go over budget, a postmortem review is very important.
+If your agency is billing based on a fixed fee and you do go over budget, a postmortem review is very important.

-Then, even if you’re not hitting your target net effective multipliers, at least you’ll know and “knowing is half the battle”.
+Then, even if your agency is not hitting your target net effective multipliers, at least you’ll know and “knowing is half the battle”.
 (G.I Joe)

-To learn more about billing options, be sure to check out our blog article on a review of billing services for creative agencies, or check out our free eBook to learn more about how a project management software could improve productivity and profitability at your agency.
+To learn more about agency billing options and fee structure, be sure to check out our blog article on a review of billing services for creative agencies, or check out our free eBook to learn more about how a project management and billing software could improve productivity and profitability at your creative, digital and advertising agency.

 This article was contributed by former Function Point team member, Marc Wilson.